“Wherever I wander, wherever I rove, the hills of the Highlands forever I love.”robert burns

 - Scots take standing in lines seriously; please wait your turn.

 - In Scotland, they rarely eat with their hands, except when eating sandwiches or hot dogs.
-Forks and knives are used at all times, even when eating pizza, fruit, and hard-to-cut items like chicken.
-Keep both hands visible at all times, even when you are done eating.
+Forks and knives are always used, even when eating pizza, fruit, and hard-to-cut items like chicken.
+Keep both hands visible, even when you are done eating.

-- To love Scotland’s national dish, the infamous Haggis, is for those of us who have a palate for adventure.
+- To love Scotland’s national dish, the infamous Haggis is for those of us who have a palate for adventure.
 Haggis is made with sheep’s heart, liver, and lungs; then, it boils in the animal’s stomach.
-We had it for breakfast every day, and over time we grew to enjoy it.
+We had it for breakfast every day, and we grew to enjoy it over time.

-- The Scottish traditional breakfast includes Haggis, Lorne sausage, baked beans, tattie scones, poached egg, sauteed mushrooms, half a tomato, toast, and English tea.
-Though Black pudding is traditionally from England (not a dessert, a mix of pork blood and various cereals), it can also be found on Scotland breakfast plates.
+- The traditional Scottish breakfast includes Haggis, Lorne sausage, baked beans, tattie scones, poached egg, sauteed mushrooms, half a tomato, toast, and English tea.
+Black pudding is traditionally from England (not a dessert, a mix of pork blood and various cereals), but it can also be found on Scotland breakfast plates.

-- When someone asks you to pass them something, place it down next to them.
+- Place it next to them when someone asks you to pass them something.
 Handing it directly, they believe, will bring them bad luck.

 - There is rarely table service at pubs; order food at the bar.
 Pay for both and drinks at the time your order them.

-- It’s is customary to buy a round in return, referred to as standing your round.
+- It is customary to buy a round in return, referred to as standing your round.
 Purchase the next round before finishing the previous round.

 - If you are lucky enough to be invited to someone’s house, always come bearing a gift.
 This can be a bottle of whiskey, wine, flowers, or chocolates.

-- In Scotland, they have an old proverb that goes, ‘today’s rain is tomorrow’s whisky.’
+- They have an old proverb in Scotland, ‘today’s rain is tomorrow’s whisky.’

 - It is a very safe country.
 Violent crime is rare but take normal precautions in the cities.

 Scotland has incredibly changeable weather.
-The Scots like to say that you can experience all four seasons in one day, that is very true, even in the summer.
+The Scots say you can experience all four seasons in one day, which is true, even in the summer.
 Sunshine can turn into the pouring rain in a moment, and warm temperatures can quickly turn cold.
 Prepare yourself by dressing in layers, even in summer.
 You may want to carry a raincoat and wear waterproof shoes.
 And forget about umbrellas most of the time as they are windy land.

-Scotland is a major tourist destination.
+Scotland is a significant tourist destination.
 Summers are perfect weather-wise but also can be expensive and full of crowds.
-Spring and Fall’s shoulder seasons are wonderful, the weather is still good, and the crowds are less.
-Winter can be cold and blustery with short days.
-Visiting the countryside is not best as it’s windier, but the cities are nice.
+Spring and Fall’s shoulder seasons are lovely, the weather is still good, and the crowds are less.
+Winter can be cold and windy with short days.
+Visiting the countryside is not the best as it’s windier, but the cities are nice.
 If the weather doesn’t hold you back, it could bring low prices and minimal crowds in any area.

 - Summer 59-63 °F (15-17 °C)